 My research interests in comparative literature: Literary multilingualism, translation, and language politics; world literature and problems of comparison; comparative non-Western modernities and the politics of "revival" and reform; diaspora and transnationalism; East-West literary relations; temporality.

 My research interests in history: Modern Middle Eastern Jewish history; intellectual and cultural history of Arab Jews; histories of the Haskalah and global Jewish modernity.

-B.A., Middle Eastern and Asian Languages and Cultures and Master of International Affairs, Columbia University; Ph.D.
-(Comparative Literature), U.C.
-Berkeley; Junior Fellow, Harvard Society of Fellows.
+Education and postdoc: B.A., Columbia University (Middle Eastern and Asian Languages and Cultures); M.A.
+Columbia University (International Affairs); Ph.D., U.C.
+Berkeley (Comparative Literature); Junior Fellow, Harvard Society of Fellows.

 Poetic Trespass: Writing between Hebrew and Arabic in Israel/Palestine (Princeton UP, 2014): http://press.princeton.edu/titles/10389.html

-Partitioned Pasts: Jewish Writers in the Arab East (provisional title).
+The Jewish Nahda: An Arab-Jewish Intellectual History (provisional title).
 Under contract with Stanford UP.